SteveShelnanMa/SteveShelnanMa.github.io/_pages/Research.md

   </div>

 * __A Simple Search Model with Employer Network__, [Draft]
-  Conibear Memorial Prize for the Best Third Year Paper, University of Rochester;\
+  _Conibear Memorial Prize for the Best Third Year Paper, University of Rochester,_\
-  Accepted for presentation at the Search and Matching Workshop in the Asia-Pacific 2024
+  _Accepted for presentation at the Search and Matching Workshop in the Asia-Pacific 2024_
   <div class="toggle-abstract" onclick="toggleAbstract(event)">
     <div class="triangle-right"></div><span class="abstract-text">Abstract</span>
   </div>